Battle of Nedao: Modern views

 Jordanes claimed that at the Battle of Nedao the Ostrogoths fought against the Huns, but this is rejected by modern historians such as Herwig Wolfram and Hyun Jin Kim.
 The latter believes that this is a forged story and that the Ostrogoth king Valamir himself fought alongside the Huns.
-Alternatively, J.R.
-Martindale and Franz Altheim accept that the Ostrogoths were among the victors of Nedao, while many others, including Otto J. Maenchen-Helfen, believe that none of this existed at all.
+Alternatively, J. R. Martindale and Franz Altheim accept that the Ostrogoths were among the victors of Nedao, while many others, including Otto J. Maenchen-Helfen, believe that they did not participate at all.

 Aftermath

 Hunnic dominance in Central and Eastern Europe was broken as a result of the battle.
-It is hard to reconstruct the exact course of events, but by the early 460s the Hunnic Empire was dissolved with the Gepids, Rugii, Heruli, Suebi, and Ostrogoths achieving independence and eventually becoming federates of the Eastern Roman Empire.
+It is hard to reconstruct the exact course of events, but by the early 460s the Hunnic Empire dissolved, with the Gepids, Rugii, Heruli, Suebi, and Ostrogoths achieving independence and eventually becoming federates of the Eastern Roman Empire.
 The Huns, reorganized under Dengizich, moved to the east, where they attacked the Eastern Roman Empire and were decisively defeated in 469.
 After that point, the Huns cease to exist in European history.